whitecollaralgos/Algoways/docs/broker_factory.md

     # Register more adapters here
 ```

-This broker factory design allows OpenAlgo to support all 20+ brokers while maintaining a clean, common interface for the WebSocket proxy system.
+This broker factory design allows AlgoWays to support all 20+ brokers while maintaining a clean, common interface for the WebSocket proxy system.